hanna-rodler/IOTApplicationDesigner/README.md

    yarn dev
    ```

-2. Open a second terminal navigate to the backend and run:
+2. Open a second terminal (and in the current or in the backend folder) run:

    ```sh
    npm run start:server